crastog703/demo/README.md

-# demo
-for cassandra to get read ,write and range latency ,gc pauses ,slow query and error rate
+# For cassandra to get read ,write and range latency ,gc pauses ,slow query and error rate

-Prerequisite
+Prerequisite --
 1) Cassandra Jmx connection should be enable (configure each node to application.properties)
 2) Jmx port should be accessible from where application is deployed
 3) For checking slow query cassandra debug log  of each node should be accessible from where application is deployed